-- Spectrometer: gratings and prisms. - Study of isothermal processes in gasses and the Otto cycle. - Measurement of the speed of longitudinal waves and elastic constants in solids. - Measurement focal distance and relevant aberration errors of convex lenses. - Study of polarized light.
-Measurement of optical activity by polarimeter. - Measurements with Michelson interferometer. - Study of wave phenomena with microwaves.
-Reflection.
-Refraction.
-Interference.
-Diffraction.
-Polarization.
-Standing waves. - Study of the Doppler effect in air. - Preparation, presentation and teaching of laboratory experiments and the basic principles of experimentation in physics, by Physics Department students to high-school pupils.
+- Prism and grating spectrometers. - Study of isothermal process of a gas and the Otto cycle. - Measurement of the speed of longitudinal waves and elastic constants in solids. - Measurement of convex lenses focal distance and relevant aberration errors. - Study of polarized light.
+Measurement of rotation capacity by polarimeter. - Measurements with Michelson interferometer. - Study of wave phenomena with microwaves (reflection, refraction, polarization, interference, diffraction, standing waves. - Interference and diffraction using laser light on adequate gratings. - Preparation, presentation and teaching of laboratory experiments, as well as the basic principles of experimentation in physics, by Physics Department students to other university students and high-school pupils, for the acquisition of pedagogical and educational competence by the students of the Department.